The graduate admissions process varies in length dependent on the receipt of application materials.

 You may email your resume directly to your CCI Recruiter as Word document or PDF file attachment after your application has been submitted.
 A current business-ready resume is acceptable.

 Letters of recommendation may be mailed to us in sealed envelopes on letterhead or submitted via the Electronic Letter of Recommendation (ELOR) system.
-Letters may be academic, professional or both:
+Letters may be academic, professional or both.
+Check your desired program for letter of recommendation requirements.

 Completion of Application and Materials